hannobraun/prusa-mini-enclosure/README.md

 ## About

 An enclosure for my Prusa Mini.
-This is work in progress.
+The initial design has been finished and is now awaiting implementation.
+Further refinements and extensions might be added later.

 ## Model